MiguelReis23/2nd-project-sio/README.md

 - Password strength evaluation, requiring at least 12 characters and at most 128 according to v2.1 of the ASVS and breach verification with resource of Have I Been Pwned API.

--Multi-factor authentication impemented with TOTP (Time-based One-Time Password) to authorize access to the application.
+- Multi-factor authentication impçemented with TOTP (Time-based One-Time Password) to authorize access to the application.

--Encryption of sensitive data in the database including passwords and the key used to generate the TOTP.
+- Encryption of sensitive data in the database including passwords and the key used to generate the TOTP.

 ## RUN